Twitter Tips: How To Build A Targeted Following

 After following your targets, give them about a week or so to follow you back.
 If they don’t you should consider unfollowing them.
 There won’t be a great deal of value if it’s a one way conversation.
-Excellent online tools, such as Refollow, can help make the process go smoother.
+Excellent online tools can help make the process go smoother.
 But once again, make sure you use these with prudence as they can accelerate you into suspension if you’re not careful.

 If you’re patient, and you continue to build your audience through interactivity and rich content, you’ll find Twitter to be an extraordinary tool for connecting with others and getting your message out to a targeted audience.

 It’s what makes Twitter such an important player in your overall Social Media strategy.